mardiros/xcomponent/README.md

 Using XComponent, templates are stored in a catalog of components, and then they can be rendered to HTML.

-All components can be reused in other component in order to build an HTML document at the end.
+All components can be reused in other components in order to build an HTML document at the end.

-Using curly brace let's have a friendly expression language, inspired by Python, JSX and rust.
+Using curly brace let's have a friendly expression language, inspired by Python, JSX and Rust.

 [Getting started ?](https://mardiros.github.io/xcomponent/)